Course Goal: To enable students to apply a wide range of qualitative marketing research techniques for more distinctive and competitive marketing.

 Lecturer in Business

-Robert J. Morais is a business anthropologist with experience in advertising and market research, and a Lecturer at Columbia Business School.
-He began his career at Grey Advertising and spent 25 years with advertising agencies, rising to Chief Strategic Officer, and then served for 11 years as a Principal at market research firm Weinman Schnee Morais.
-He has worked with Procter & Gamble, GlaxoSmithKline...
+Robert J. Morais is an anthropologist with a 35+ year career in advertising and market research, and a Lecturer at Columbia Business School.
+He spent 25 years with advertising agencies, rising to Chief Strategic Officer, and 11 years as a Principal/Owner at a market research firm.
+He has worked with Procter & Gamble, GlaxoSmithKline, WD-40, Coca-Cola, Post Foods, Danone, Hain Celestial, Safeway, Sabra, Pinnacle Foods, Sunny...